KeithSloan/FreeCAD_Python_GDML/README.md

 There is now an option to toggle Printverbose flag to reduce printing to the python console.

+## Experimental branch

+### compound

+   **To use the branch**

+   git fetch compound
+   git checkout compound

+   A new icon/command is added to the GDML workbench ( Currently an X )

+   **To use** select a volume/Part i.e. The first Part which is the GDML world volume click on the compound icon ( Currently an X ) this will

+     1. Create an object named Compound under the selected Volume
+     2. Create an FEM Analysis Object.
+     3. All the materials of the objects in the Volume/Part/Compound are added to the Analysis Object.

+     You can then switch to the FEM ( Finite Element ) Workbench and proceed with an analysis which would include

+     1) Double click on each of the materials to edit their properties
+     2) From the FEM workbench select the Compound Object and click on the icon to create a Mesh.
+     3) Rest would depend on what analysys and what solver it is intended to use.

+     Also as an experiment thermal parameters have been added to the GDMLmaterial object so these could be changed before creating a compound.
+One option to be would be to add elements to GDML files to enable loading and exporting, but then they would **NOT** be standard GDML files (maybe a different file extension) What do people think?

 ## Future Development Road Map

   * Workbench Dialog for initial GDML Object values(?)